pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/deductive-reasoning.md

 **Justification**:

 A 2-premise argument where each premise relates only 2 terms can make a logical inference from at most 3 terms. **_Any more_**, and we have a case where the premises relate 2 distinct pairs of terms, and thus, are disconnected.
 Hence, the only logical conclusion possible is an immediate inference from one of the premises, making the other redundant. **_Any less_**, and we have 2 premises with the same subjects and predicates.
-Hence, either we say everything we could about the terms from the 2 premises alone or we say the same thing about the 2 terms twice–in either case, the only logical conclusion possible is an immediate inference from one of the premises, making the other redundant.
+Hence, either we say everything we could about the terms from the 2 premises alone or we say the same thing about the 2 terms twice – in either case, the only logical conclusion possible is an immediate inference from one of the premises, making the other redundant.

 ---